nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 Where information within the Topic is organised as sub-headings, <code>entry.list</code> will reference instances of the Category List level.
 They will be recorded in the same order that the headings appear when viewed in a consultation in the GP system.

-For consultations which have a flat structure (for example, clinical record entries made outside of the Topic and heading structure), an artificial Topic List is generated, and entries will reference resources representing those record entries (such as, Allergies, Medications, Tests, and so on.
+For consultations which have a flat structure (for example, clinical record entries made outside of the Topic and heading structure), an artificial Topic List is generated, and entries will reference profiles representing those record entries (such as, Allergies, Medications, Tests, and so on.
 They will be recorded in the same order that the items appear when viewed in a consultation in the GP system.

-The two approaches are never mixed within the same Topic - that is, all entries will either reference List(Category) or resources representing the source record entries, but not both.
+The two approaches are never mixed within the same Topic - that is, all entries will either reference `List(Category)` or profiles representing the source record entries, but not both.

 ## List (Heading)